 How does lightning work?

 Lightning is a discharge of static electricity.
 As air currents and moisture move around in clouds during a storm, the cloud’s particles become charged.
 Negatively charged air interacts with positively charged air from the ground; when they connect, a spark forms—just like connecting the positive and negative terminals of a battery.
 This discharges the buildup of energy, creating a lot of heat; lightning strikes are almost 20,000 degrees Celsius.

 Lightning can travel directly from clouds to the ground without a conduit and will form wherever it can make a connection.
 Anything that conducts electricity, including gas and water pipes, electric lines, phone lines, cable TV or internet lines, gutters, downspouts, and metal window frames, makes it easier for the charge to travel to the ground.
 Once it finds a conductor, it can also branch out through others, electrifying many parts of a home at the same time in its journey towards the earth.
 Sometimes, it will jump or “arc” through the air from one conductive path to another, a phenomenon called “side flash.”
 For example, lightning may first connect to gutters on a home’s roof then jump to window frames or better grounded water pipes.

 What happens when lightning strikes a house?

 If lightning strikes your home directly, it may damage roofing materials and/or your attic.
-If you need an emergency roofing repair after a big storm this spring or summer, contact us right away!
+You will likely need to have a professional roofing contractor perform an inspection.
+Make sure that you examine chimneys, roof shingles, siding, gutters, and walls for damage as well.
+Replace or repair damaged shingles, siding, insulation, or windows.
+If you need an emergency roofing repair after a big storm, contact a roofing contractor right away.
 The sooner you act, the better.
-Whether it’s a small hole in the roof, damaged shingles, or major fire damage, Hedrick Construction can take care of your emergency roofing needs promptly and skillfully!
+Whether it’s a small hole in the roof, damaged shingles, or major fire damage, the problem will need to be addressed by a professional quickly.